takline/ResumeGPT/README.md

 resume_improver.create_draft_tailored_resume()
 ```

 ResumeGPT then creates a new resume YAML file in a new folder named after the job posting with a YAML key/value: `editing: true`.
-ResumeGPT will wait for users to verify the resume updates and allow them to make their own updates until users set `editing=false`.
+ResumeGPT will wait for you to verify the updates + make your own updates until you set `editing=false` in the yaml file.
 Then ResumeGPT will create a PDF version of their resume.